casper-network/docs/source/docs/casper/operators/aws-nodes/7-troubleshooting.md

 ## Node Restarts When Synchronizing

-If the node experiences a restart during synchronization-typically occurring every 30 minutes-and fails to update the block number, it becomes necessary to update the `trusted_hash` variable in the `config.toml` file.
+Suppose the node experiences a restart during synchronization, typically occurring every 30 minutes, and fails to update the block number.
+In that case, updating the `trusted_hash` variable in the `config.toml` file becomes necessary.
 Access the `config.toml` of the Casper version your node operates on (e.g.: `/etc/casper/1_1_2/config.toml`) and adjust the trusted hash to match one from a node that has already synchronized.
 For guidance on acquiring a trusted hash, see [this page](../setup/install-node.md#getting-a-trusted-hash).

 1. Stop the `casper-node-launcher` service.